-ADV6209 has been specially designed for children to significantly reduce their anxiety and to improve their immobility when they have to undertake stressfull or painfull medical, therapeutic or diagnostic procedures.
-If approved, it would be the only oral midazolam in liquid form which would be suitable and indicated for children above 6 months.
+ADV6209 has been specially designed for children to significantly reduce their anxiety and to improve their immobility when they undertake stressful or painful medical, therapeutic or diagnostic procedures.
+It is the the only oral midazolam in liquid form which would be suitable and indicated for children older than 6 months approved.

 The product was originally developed in collaboration with Amiens’s public hospital (University Hospital).

-In March 2016, Advicenne sold ADV6209 to the Swiss company Primex Pharmaceuticals in a global deal worth several tens of millions of euros with a significant upfront payment and subsequent milestones and royalties.
+In March 2016, Advicenne sold ADV6209 to Primex Pharmaceuticals, a Swiss company, in a global deal worth [several tens of millions of euros give a range or estimate] with a significant upfront payment and subsequent milestones and royalties.

-Advicenne has been commercialising Likozam, a product in-licensed from Rosemont, in France since February 2016.
-Likozam is designed to meet the unmet medical need of patients with partial and generalised chronic refractory epilepsy.
+Advicenne has been commercializing Likozam®, a product in-licensed from Rosemont, in France since February 2016.
+Likozam® is designed to meet the unmet medical need of patients with partial and generalized chronic refractory epilepsy.

-Likozam can be used to treat partial and generalised chronic refractory epilepsy in children and adults.
-It is the only product available on the market for refractory epilepsy in a liquid form that is suitable and indicated for children below 6 years old and people with swallowing difficulties.
+Likozam® can be used to treat partial and generalized chronic refractory epilepsy in children and adults.
+It is the only product available on the market for refractory epilepsy in a liquid form that is suitable and indicated for children six years old or younger and people with swallowing difficulties.

-Advicenne has been commercialising Levidcen, a product in-licensed from Desitin GmbH, in France since October 2015.
-It is used to address the unmet medical need of epileptic patients with partial onset seizures.
+Advicenne has been commercializing Levidcen®, a product in-licensed from Desitin GmbH, in France since October 2015.
+Levidcen® is used to address the unmet medical need of epileptic patients with partial onset seizures.

-Levidcen is a granulated (2 mm) formulation of levetiracetam designed to treat epilepsy in children and adults.
-Levidcen is tasteless and has been specifically adapted for children and patients with swallowing difficulties.
-Other formulations of levetiracetam are either liquids with a very bad taste which can reduce patient compliance or big tablets of approximately 13-19mm which are not suitable for patients with swallowing difficulties.
+Levidcen® is a granulated (2 mm) formulation of levetiracetam designed to treat epilepsy in children and adults.
+Levidcen® is tasteless and has been specifically adapted for children and patients with swallowing difficulties.
+Other formulations of levetiracetam are either liquids with a horrible taste which may reduce patient compliance or large tablets of approximately 13-19mm which are not suitable for patients with swallowing difficulties.